Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nightmare.md

 # [[5.
 Mechanics/Bestiary/Fiend/Nightmare.md|Nightmare]]
 *Source: Monster Manual p.
 235, Curse of Strahd.
 Available in the SRD.*

+A nightmare appears in a cloud of roiling smoke, its mane, tail, and hooves wreathed in flame.
+The creature's unearthly black form moves with supernatural speed, vanishing in a cloud of brimstone as quickly as it appeared.

+## Dread Steed

+Also called a "demon horse" or "hell horse," the nightmare serves as a steed for creatures of exceptional evil, carrying demons, devils, death knights, liches, night hags, and other vile monsters.
+It resembles a fiendish horse, and a nightmare's fiery red eyes betray its malevolent intelligence.
+A nightmare can be summoned from the Lower Planes, but unless a worthy sacrifice is offered to it as food upon its arrival, the nightmare displays no special loyalty to the creature it serves.

+## Creating a Nightmare

+Nightmares don't appear naturally in the multiverse.
+They must be created from pegasi.
+The ritual that creates a nightmare requires the torturous removal of a pegasus's wings, driving that noble creature to evil as it is transformed by dark magic.

 ```statblock
 "name": "Nightmare"
 "size": "Large"